HRQ-99/Flappybird/README.md

-## Godot-cpp template
+## Flappybird
-This is a very basic template for Godot 4.4 for C++.
+This is a simple clone of the popular game 'Flappybird'.
+This is written with Godot - 4.4(.1) using GDExtension in C++.
+I am planning on documenting this project, after I am done with it.

 ## Contents
 - godot-cpp (-b 4.4) repo as a sub-module
-- Empty godot project
+- The game project
 - include directory for project headers
-- src directory for the code (has a basic register_types.cpp for binding classes)
+- src directory for the code
 - SCons (requires python) file for building

-## How to use the template

 ## Things to know
-1. The temporary name used is 'NEXTGAME', which is used for .gdextension file name, all linked libraries, and the entry symbol used for initiliasing the module (entry symbol is in .gdextension file and the method in `src/register_types.cpp`).

-2. By default, 'compile_commands.json' is always generated (can be changed in `SConstruct`).
+1. I am not particulary familiar with neither Godot nor C++.
+As such there might be things that are sub-optimal or too convoluted unnecessarily.

+2. There is a binary release, if you want to play or you can compile this project, using SCons(compiling takes a few mintutes coz of godot-cpp).

 3. By default, if `scons` command is used, your current platform is used for building.
 Can specify using `platform=<OS>`.